simplyrohan/simplyrohan/README.md

-# I am Rohan Gupta, a California based developer 👋
+# I am Rohan Gupta 👋

-While I spent a lot of time working with Python and learning the ins and outs of libraries like Flask and PyGame, I have moved on to many other fields, notably web development and embedded systems/hardware.
+## Technology
+- Python
+  - Flask
+  - Pygame
+- Javascript
+- C/C++
+  - Arduino Framework + ESP-IDF

 ## Projects
 `dimensional_graphics`: My 3D software renderer.
 It's built with Python but I've made a port to C/C++ for embedded systems (`dimensional_embedded`)

 `simple-socket`: My wrapper for TCP sockets (and also my first mildly useful project).
 It is abandoned but was fun to make. 💻

 `ultratabs`: A powerful webproxy based on the Arc Browser

+`retro-card`: A portable retro console emulation firmware for ESP32s

+`ti-python`: A compiler from Python 3 to TI-BASIC

 ## Interests
 While I love coding, I also have an interest in robotics, circuits, and hardware.